shadikkhan/langgraph-adaptive-education/backend/README.md

 # Explain Like I'm 10 - Backend API

-This is the backend API for the "Explain Like I'm 10" application, which generates age-appropriate explanations using LangGraph and Ollama LLM.
+This is the backend API for the "Explain Like I'm 10" application, which generates age-appropriate explanations using LangGraph and Ollama LLM with real-time streaming support.

 ## Architecture

 The backend is built with:
-- **FastAPI**: Web framework for building the API
+- **FastAPI**: Web framework with async support and Server-Sent Events (SSE)
-- **LangGraph**: Workflow orchestration for generating explanations
+- **LangGraph**: Workflow orchestration for generating explanations with intelligent routing
 - **Ollama**: Local LLM (llama3.1:8b) for generating content
 - **gTTS**: Google Text-to-Speech for audio generation
+- **Streaming AI**: Real-time response generation using `astream()`

+## Key Features

+- ✨ **Real-time Streaming**: AI responses stream token-by-token for immediate user feedback
+- 🧠 **Intelligent Routing**: Automatically detects if user is answering a question or asking a new one
+- 💬 **Context-Aware**: Maintains full conversation history for coherent responses
+- 📝 **Answer Evaluation**: Provides encouraging feedback when users answer AI questions
+- 🎯 **Age-Adaptive**: Content tailored to user's age (5-35 years)
+- 🔊 **Audio Generation**: Text-to-speech for all responses
+- 🛡️ **Content Safety**: Multi-stage validation for age-appropriate content

 ## Project Structure

 ```
 backend/
 ├── main.py              # FastAPI application entry point
-├── routes.py            # API route handlers
+├── routes.py            # API route handlers with SSE streaming
-├── graph.py             # LangGraph workflow definitions
+├── graph.py             # LangGraph workflow with context-aware routing
 ├── models.py            # Pydantic models for request/response
-├── config.py            # Configuration settings
+├── config.py            # Configuration settings and LLM initialization
 ├── tts.py               # Text-to-speech functionality
 ├── topic_packs.py       # Pre-defined topic categories
 └── audio/               # Generated audio files directory